The below Benefits of Work Experience for Students show why work experience catapults your career forward faster than any ‘A’ in an exam:

 If you do well, there may be a chance you can get an internship or even a full-time job.
 Many of the work experience students that worked at my firm were offered full time jobs when they graduated.
 Work experience can facilitate a ‘try before you buy’ approach for both the employer and the student.

-Benefits of Work Experience for Students #9: Helps you figure out what you like and don’t like
+Benefits of Work Experience #9: Helps you figure out what you like and don’t like

 It can either confirm career aspirations, or it can help you figure out what you don’t want to do.
 Finding the right career for you is all about trial and error.
 If you don’t try different industries, companies, roles, how will you ever know if you like them?
 A good work experience placement should give you a snapshot of what working in that career might be like.